💰 Budget Feeding

 Bottom line

-• Best nutrition under $3/day → Purina Pro Plan (buy the 14 kg bag from PetDirect)
+• Best nutrition under $3/day → Purina Pro Plan (14 kg bag from PetDirect)

-• Best nutrition under $4/day → Black Hawk Original (buy the 20 kg bag)
+• Best nutrition under $4/day → Black Hawk Original (20 kg bag)

 • Absolute tightest budget → Pedigree or Purina Dog Chow from Pak’nSave

-• Want to stretch premium food → Mix Black Hawk with cooked vegetables and the occasional egg
+• Want to stretch premium food → Mix Black Hawk with cooked kumara and the occasional egg

-Prices in this guide are based on NZ retail at time of writing and are updated regularly.
+Prices based on NZ retail at time of writing.
 Last reviewed March 2026.